 4. New labor laws are magnifying schedule complexity

-In 2017, we saw a rise in new scheduling regulations throughout the United States.
+In 2017, we saw a rise in new workforce scheduling regulations throughout the United States.
 Laws enforcing predictive or restrictive scheduling policies have become a reality for places like Seattle, San Francisco, San Jose, New York City and the entire state of Oregon.
 While predictive scheduling policies are not yet nation-wide, New York, California and many other states are moving to catch up.
 It’s only a matter of time before each state has their own regulation surrounding how employers set up and maintain their work schedules.

-Scheduling automation software offers an oasis for organizations feeling pressured to keep up with new labor law regulations.
+Workforce scheduling automation software offers an oasis for organizations feeling pressured to keep up with new labor law regulations.
 By constructing rules within their automated scheduling solution, employers free themselves from relying on the collective wisdom of their schedulers.
-Scheduling solutions, like Shiftboard, allow the schedulers to tailor their automation software to keep their business in line with new labor laws and predictive scheduling policies.
-If you want to learn more about how the recent US labor laws influence scheduling, check out our informative labor laws webinar!
+Employee Scheduling solutions, like Shiftboard, allow the schedulers to tailor their automation software to keep their business in line with new labor laws and predictive scheduling policies.
+If you want to learn more about how the recent US labor laws influence workforce scheduling, check out our informative labor laws webinar!

 Surveying our customers, we’ve found that scheduling automation reduces scheduling errors by 51%.